-Preparing for making is an important step in ensuring a successful fermentation process.
+Preparing yeast for making mead is an important step in ensuring a successful fermentation process.
 With a few simple steps, you can activate the yeast and create a yeast starter that will help kickstart fermentation and ensure a healthy fermentation.

 1. Gather the necessary equipment: To prepare the yeast, you will need a packet of dry yeast, a container for the yeast starter, a measuring cup, and a stirrer.

 2. Sanitize your equipment: Before you begin, it is crucial to sanitize all your equipment to ensure a clean and sterile environment for the yeast.
-This can be done by using a sanitizing solution or boiling .
+This can be done by using a sanitizing solution or boiling water.

 3. Measure the water: Determine the amount of water needed for your yeast starter.
 Generally, you will need between 200-400 ml of water per 5 grams of dry yeast.
 This will depend on the specific yeast strain and the desired strength of your mead.